afotero10/data_science_portafolio/facebook recuiting IV/introduction.md

 - Engineered new features to capture relevant information and enhance the predictive power of the model.

 ### 3. Model Selection
-- Explored various machine learning algorithms, such as [list algorithms], to determine the most suitable model for the task.
+- Explored various machine learning algorithms, such as [RandomForestClassifier and GradientBoostingClassifier], to determine the most suitable model for the task.

 ### 4. Model Training and Evaluation
 - Split the dataset into training and validation sets.